ShZil/network-utilities/Scanner/README.md

 [00:14] Update `ImportDefence`: catch `ImportError`s too and log an error about them.

 [00:34] Reduce the amount of `parallel_device_discovery` threads in `Live ICMP` from `18` to `6`.

+[01:08] BUGFIX: In `files.py:get_password`, missing return statement.
+I was tracking a bug for too long: I forgot to `return`.